Normal pressure hydrocephalus

 Loading Stack -

 0 images remaining

 CSF flow studies demonstrate prominent flow in the aqueduct.
-Stroke volume has been calculated as 170microL which is markedly elevated.
+Average stroke volume has been calculated as 170microL which is somewhat elevated.

-This case demonstrates both morphological and CSF flow dynamic evidence of normal pressure hydrocephalus, and should respond to CSF diversion.
+This case demonstrates both morphological and CSF flow dynamic features suggestive of normal pressure hydrocephalus, and should respond to CSF diversion.